 Dear Strong Black Woman,

-You gotta stop giving up your power!
+You gotta stop losing yourself and giving up your power!

 I see you out here giving up your identity, your inheritance, your birthright because somebody said, strong isn’t beautiful.

-And what about Serena Williams, Michelle Obama and Maxine Waters?
+But, what about Serena Williams, Michelle Obama and Maxine Waters?

 They are all out here fighting for our right to be strong—the right for you, me, us to be who we are without judgment.